 - Have a plan.
 Know your target audience and which social media they use.
 Know that you will need to allocate sufficient time to use social media effectively.
 Do not use a “shotgun” approach to social media.
 It’s better to use one or two effectively than to use many sporadically.

 - Create fresh, valuable content, based on a content plan.
 Merely promoting your latest accomplishments is not enough, unless it provides valuable information to your audience.
-Don’t give up after a few weeks because you think you aren’t seeing immediate results.
+You are playing the long game with social media; don’t give up after a few weeks because you think you aren’t seeing immediate results.
 But do learn how to use tools to measure results!

 - Create brand awareness.
 Use to drive traffic to your website.
 Keep a consistent message about your brand.
 Use your keywords throughout.